SR ASSOCIATE TRIAL JUDGE

 PERSONAL CONTACTS: The Senior Associate Judge maintains frequent contact with the Judges, Court Administrator and staff, the Hopi Tribal Chairman/CEO, occasional contact with the Hopi Tribal Council, Tribal and Village Officials, Judicial Officers and staff or Native American or other tribal/appellate courts, federal and state agencies and other public/private organizations, and the general public.
 The purpose of these contacts is to exchange information related to building mutually beneficial professional relationships.

 PHYSICAL EFFORT & ENVIRONMENTAL FACTORS: The work is sedentary and performed in an office and courtroom setting.
-The work environment involves everyday risks or discomforts which require normal safety precautions typical of such places as offices, meetings and court room settings.
-Occasional travel off the Hopi reservation is required.
+The work environment involves everyday risks or discomforts which require normal safety precautions typical of such places as offices, meetings and

 1) Required Education, Training and Experience: